Charles Beauclerk, 13th Duke of St Albans: Early life and education

-St Albans was the son of Aubrey Topham de Vere Beauclerk (1850–1933) and Gwendolen Loftus Hughes (1880–1958).
-He was a great-grandson of William Beauclerk, 8th Duke of St Albans.
+St Albans was the son of Aubrey Topham de Vere Beauclerk (1850–1933) and Gwendolen Loftus Hughes (1880–1958) and a great-grandson of William Beauclerk, 8th Duke of St Albans.
+His father had married late, and he was an only child.
+At his birth he stood ninth in the line of succession to the dukedom.
 He was educated at Hordle House School, Eton and Magdalene College, Cambridge.

 Career

-Commissioned in the British Army, he reached the rank of Lieutenant-Colonel of the Intelligence Corps before the age of 30, and later was deployed to the British Embassy in Vienna.
-He moved to London after the birth of his fourth son, and joined the Central Office of Information.
-He became head in turn of the Film, Radio and Book divisions.
+Before the war St Albans worked as a journalist, entering the profession in 1937 with the London evening paper The Star.
+On the outbreak of the World War II he enlisted and was commissioned in the British Army, reaching the rank of Lieutenant colonel of the Intelligence Corps before the age of 30.
+He was later recruited by the Political Warfare Executive and posted to North Africa, and was afterwards deployed to the British Embassy in Vienna.
+From 1946 to 1950 he ran the information services and public relations branch of the Allied Commission for Austria.
+He then joined the Central Office of Information, where he became head in turn of its Film, Radio and Book divisions.

-He succeeded to the dukedom and other titles upon the death of his cousin Osborne Beauclerk, 12th Duke of St Albans in 1964, after which he left the Central Office of Information.
+He succeeded to the dukedom and other titles upon the death of his cousin Osborne Beauclerk, 12th Duke of St Albans in 1964, at which point he was director of the Office's film division.
+He left the civil service shortly afterwards, said to have been the first holder of the title to have worked in a regular salaried post, and, having inherited comparatively little, went into business.
 With his second wife, he ran the Upper Grosvenor Gallery in Mayfair from 1967 until 1972.

-He attempted to rebuild a family fortune through a series of other failed ventures, which led to losses and an accusation of mishandling of share dealing in relation to the company Grendon Securities.
+His commercial ventures initially prospered, allowing him to recover a number of family portraits and other heirlooms, which he kept at a home in Chelsea.
+One of his enterprises grew into a publicly listed conglomerate that he chaired; when a takeover bid emerged he sold his shareholding in a way that benefited both himself and other shareholders but attracted criticism for having pre-empted rival offers.
+He attempted to rebuild a family fortune through a series of other ventures, which led to losses and an accusation of mishandling of share dealing in relation to the company Grendon Securities.
+He also lost heavily after pulling out of a group of companies on finding that they were being criminally mismanaged, and as a result sold his London home and most of his family possessions.
 In the 1970s, St Albans moved to Vence in France, before becoming a resident of Monaco.

 As Hereditary Grand Falconer of England, the Duke had an ancient entitlement to an annual side of venison from deer culled in the Royal Parks, which he gave to charity.

 Marriages and issue

-St Albans married Nathalie Chatham Walker (1915–1985) on 21 March 1938.
+St Albans married Nathalie Chatham Walker (1915–1985), daughter of Percival Field Walker, on 21 March 1938.
 They divorced in 1947 having had one son: